Getting started with Rodi¶

 Dependency Injection is a design principle where a class does not create its own dependencies.
 Instead, the dependencies are provided (or "injected") into the class from the outside.
 This makes the class more flexible, easier to test, and less dependent on specific implementations.

-If we consider again the classes A
+If we consider again the classes A and B described earlier, they can be

 registered and resolved using Rodi this way: